Pegah-Ardehkhani/Energy-Optimization-OR-and-ML/README.md

 #### 🔹 4.
 Robust Optimization

-Got it!
-Here's a **concise, consistent version** written in the same style and length as your previous sections (LP, Sensitivity, Stochastic, etc.):

----

-#### 🔹 6.
-Robust Optimization

 What was done:

 The project extended the deterministic LP to a **robust optimization model** using the Bertsimas–Sim approach.
 This accounts for uncertainties in gas consumption for each generator by introducing a **budget of uncertainty (Γ)**, which limits how many generators can deviate simultaneously.
 The objective remained maximizing total profit while ensuring feasibility under worst-case gas usage scenarios.